mssaeedsheikh/transcript_analyzer/README.md

 ## Features

-- Transcript upload and indexing with timestamp extraction
+- Transcript Upload and Indexing
+  - Accept pre-formatted plain text files containing transcripts with timestamps
+  - Token-aware chunking using LangChain text splitters
+  - Extract start and end timestamps for each chunk
+  - Generate embeddings using OpenAI or HuggingFace
+  - Store embedded chunks in Chroma vector database

-- Semantic Q&A with RAG using OpenAI or HuggingFace embeddings
+- Semantic Q&A with RAG
+  - Accept user queries on previously uploaded transcripts
+  - Perform similarity search using embedded chunks
+  - Use LangChain RAG flow to answer questions
+  - Response includes:
+    - Concise, grounded answer
+    - List of timestamps where information appears
+    - Source transcript chunks for transparency

+- Caching and Query History
+  - Cache previous queries per video per user to avoid redundant LLM calls
+  - Save query/response history in Firestore or local storage, scoped by user_id
+  - Configurable cache TTL (default: 7 days)

+- User Access Control
-- Query caching and history
+  - Users can only view and query their own transcripts and history
-- User access control and data isolation
+  - User_id scoping and validation logic
-- Support for both Firestore and local JSON storage
-- Docker containerization

 ## Tech Stack